 Excessive use of suntan oils, lotions, makeup and other water-soluble products can pollute lakes, rivers and ponds.
-You should also be careful to avoid getting permethrin (bug repellent) or permethrin-treated products in water, as it may be toxic to aquatic life.
-Be thoughtful on what you put on your body before you swim.
-If it is water soluble, leave it at home.
+You should also be careful to avoid getting permethrin (bug repellent) or permethrin-treated products in water, as they may be toxic to aquatic life.
+Be thoughtful about what you put on your body before you swim.
+If it is water-soluble, leave it at home.

 9. Use Rechargeable Batteries